engagingnewsproject/misinfo-dashboard/README.md

     `git push origin prod`

+7. Open the [Netlify UI for the prod site](https://app.netlify.com/sites/misinfo-dashboard/deploys) and monitor the progress.
+Make sure the top bar has `misinfo-dashboard` active.
+On the left sidebar navigate to the "Deploys" link.
+Your latest push will be listed at the top.

 #### Deploy issues

 If you get the below error you will need to install [Git Large File Storage](https://git-lfs.com/).